-First of all let's define competitive.
-At its most basic level a competitive boarding school is one which admits less applicants than it receives applications from.
+First of all, let's define competitive.
+At its most basic level, a competitive boarding school is one that admits fewer applicants than it receives applications from.
 For example, a school has a fixed admissions deadline of January 31 each year.
 Last year it received 250 applications for 100 places.
 That means that 150 applicants were not accepted by the school.
 Perhaps some of them were put on the waiting list but we will look at that later.

 The other filter which we have to apply is for admissions to special schools.
-These schools which specialize in teaching students with learning disabilities, for example, have acceptance rates which are generally subject to other variables.
-In most cases we will classify these as non-competitive.
+These schools which specialize in teaching students with learning disabilities, for example, have acceptance rates that are generally subject to other variables.
+In most cases, we will classify these as non-competitive.

 So, where are we going to set the bar?
 Anything below a 25% acceptance rate is very competitive.
 26-50% is competitive.
 51-75% is less competitive.
 Individual educational consultants will have their own scales against which to measure how competitive schools are.

 This video offers a look at Middlesex School, Concord, Massachusetts.